SanderMertens/flecs/docs/Queries.md

 By default variables are assigned while the query is being iterated, but variables can be set before query iteration to constrain the results of a query.
 Consider the previous example:

 ```
-SpaceShip($This), DockedTo($This, $Location)
+SpaceShip($this), DockedTo($this, $Location)
 ```

-An application can set the `$This` variable or `$Location` variables, or both, before starting iteration to constrain the results returned by the query.
+An application can set the `$this` variable or `$Location` variables, or both, before starting iteration to constrain the results returned by the query.
 This makes it possible to reuse a single query for multiple purposes, which provides better performance when compared to creating multiple queries.

 The following sections show how to use queries in the different language bindings.
-The code examples use rules queries, which currently are the only queries that support using variables other than `$This`.
+The code examples use rules queries, which currently are the only queries that support using variables other than `$this`.

 #### Query Descriptor (C)
 Query variables can be specified by setting the `name` member in combination with setting the `EcsIsVariable` bit in the `flags` member: